Connect with others who understand.

 Written by Maureen McNulty

-Paroxysmal nocturnal hemoglobinuria (PNH) causes a wide range of symptoms that vary for different people.
-PNH can also worsen at different rates.
-For example, one person may have just a couple of mild symptoms that stay the same for several years, while another may have many symptoms that eventually turn into serious health problems.
+Paroxysmal nocturnal hemoglobinuria (PNH) causes a variety of symptoms that can be different for each person.
+PNH can also worsen at different speeds.
+For example, one person may have only a couple of mild symptoms that stay the same for years, while someone else may develop many symptoms that eventually turn into serious health problems.

-PNH often leads to hemolytic episodes in which red blood cells are destroyed and PNH symptoms worsen.
-This is more likely to happen when you undergo periods of physical or mental stress, including experiencing an infection, surgery, pregnancy, vaccination, or a condition that causes inflammation.
+PNH often leads to hemolytic episodes, in which red blood cells are destroyed and PNH symptoms become worse.
+Hemolytic episodes are more likely to happen in response to physical or mental stress, including an infection, surgery, pregnancy, vaccination, or a condition that causes inflammation.

-Talk to your doctor if you experience any of the following signs and symptoms of PNH.
+Talk to your doctor if you have any of the signs from the paroxysmal nocturnal hemoglobinuria symptom checklist below.

 1. Red or Brown Urine